The Feldberg is the highest summit of the Black Forest, twin mountain range of the Vosges located on either side of the Rhine valley.

 In the W : Belchen and Schauinsland.
 Behind the Vosges (France) with Grand Ballon and Hohneck.

 In the N : Kandel, Hornisgrinde, Sankt Peter, Sankt Märgen, Turner

 Day 1.
 Arrive in Hinterzarten.

 Day 2.
-Climb gently through forest to the Feldsee lake, ending high on the shoulder of the Feldberg (9 miles).
+Climb gently through the forest to the Feldsee lake, ending high on the shoulder of the Feldberg (9 miles).

 Day 3.
 Climb to the summit of the Feldberg, follow the Westweg to a nature reserve and to Notschrei (8 miles).
 You can walk on to the Schauinsland viewpoint if you have time.

 Day 4.
-Head west to a valley noted for its capercaillie and then through forest.
+Head west to a valley noted for its capercaillie and then through the forest.
 Climb the Belchen before descending to Wieden (11 miles).